hasanyasin/gospec/spec/004-Lexical Elements.md

 I don't know the latest versions; but I remember a few years ago Mac OS using combined form in file names and Linux or Windows not being very fond of it.

-In my personal view, I very much dislike having *human language* inside code outside of comments; but if you have issues with your strings, keep these in
+Personally, I very much dislike having anything that doesn't belong to the main language in a source code, such as HTML fragments or English sentences outside of comments in a `.go` file.
+However if you have issues with your strings, keep these in mind:
-mind:

 * Your editor: Beware of the encoding of your source code files.
 For Go, it must be UTF-8.

 * If you are dealing with the file system and targeting multiple platforms, be careful about non-ASCII characters in file names, especially characters with accents.
-(I prefer saying "non-ASCII characters instead of how some would call those characters "Unicode characters" because ASCII characters are also Unicode characters.)
+(I prefer saying "non-ASCII characters unlike many who would call those characters "Unicode characters" because ASCII characters are also Unicode characters.)